noubre/seekdeep/README.md

    pear run --dev .

    // To run more instances:
-   pear run --dev path/to/seekeep
+   pear run --dev path/to/seekdeep

    ```

 3. The app window will open, and you can start entering prompts in the text area and clicking "Seek" (or pressing Ctrl+Enter) to get responses.

-4. The app will automatically discover and connect to peers on the P2P network using Hyperswarm.
+4. The app will automatically discover and connect to peers on the P2P network using Hyperswarm that have your key.

 ### Desktop App as Host/Server